backdrop-contrib/pathauto/README.txt

 2. Enable the pathauto module in the administration tools.
 3. If you're not using Drupal's default administrative account, make sure "administer pathauto" is enabled through access control administration.
-4. Visit the pathauto settings page to define the desired alias patterns.
+4. Visit the pathauto settings page:
+  When first installing pathauto, to define the desired alias patterns.
+  When installing a new version of pathauto, to have any necessary
+    database and variable upgrades applied.

 Implementing automatic aliases for a module